sujato/cullavagga/dpcv-project.md

 ### Have the manuscript typed and proofread

 This is the most critical part of the project, and the one that will take the most time and attention.
 It is crucial that the manuscript be typed with the utmost fidelity.
 The typists must avoid any temptation to reconcile or correct the readings.
-It is precisely the differences between DB CV and modern texts that is of interest.
+It is precisely the differences between DP-CV and modern texts that is of interest.

 In typing, it is not necessary to know the language.
 In fact, familiarity with Pali may be a disadvantage, as it may shape the typists’ perceptions and expectations.
 Thus I propose: